 Focus: Process Automation, B2B2C Marketplace, Analytics, Customer Engagement, Funnel Optimization, Business Development & Outreach

-We believe educated customers are the key to driving down solar acquisition costs.
-We bring our big-data capabilities to drive content that matches explicit and implicit customer needs.
-Currently leading product roadmap and collaborating with engineering and creative teams through four major product releases, two brand designs, and data-based product iterations.
+Educated customers are the key to driving down solar acquisition costs.
+The SolarPulse initiative brought Tendril’s our big-data capabilities to drive dynamic content to match explicit and implicit customer needs.
+Led product roadmap and collaboration with engineering and creative teams through four major product releases, two brand designs, and data-based product iterations.
 Outperformed industry standard lead-conversion rates by 600%.

 Role: Strategy Manager - Client Contract